SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -----------------------

 <a name="practice-5"></a>
-### Practice 5 : Filtering and Generating plots using dedicated websites
+### Practice 5 : Explore multiple expression projects/experiments using DiffExDB
-Practice4 will be performed using expression websites (Degust/MeV/MicroScope/DiffExDB).
+Practice5 will be performed using DiffExDB
-* Upload your count file into [Degust](http://degust.erc.monash.edu/)
-* Observe the different plots available
-* How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
-Observe the plots.

 * Go to the DiffExDB database, dedicated to centralize expression projects at IRD: [DiffExDB](http://bioinfo-web.mpl.ird.fr/cgi-bin2/microarray/public/diffexdb.cgi)